Troubleshooting Foundation Leaks

 Foundation leaks seem almost inevitable, but they can be avoided or repaired.
-To help us troubleshoot water problems in concrete basements, we interviewed Paul Sutton and Cassi Sherman of Peak Basement Systems in Colorado Springs.
+We interviewed Paul Sutton and Cassi Sherman of Peak Basement Systems in Colorado Springs about causes and solutions of water problems in concrete basements.
+Their answers will help you in troubleshooting your own foundation leaks.

-Sutton listed at least six potential causes of foundation leaks:
+Sutton lists at least 6 potential causes of foundation leaks:

-Poor grading: “Patios, landscaping, and other outdoor features should all direct water away from your foundation,” Sutton said.
-He adds that soils compact over time, so grading should be checked and adjusted annually.
+Poor grading: “Patios, landscaping, and other outdoor features should all direct water away from your foundation.”
+Sutton adds that soils compact over time, so grading should be checked and adjusted annually.

-Weak downspouts: If downspouts either leak or are poorly designed, they will pool water near the foundation.
+Weak downspouts: If downspouts are poorly designed or have started leaking over time, they will pool water near the foundation.

-Weak footing drains: “Footing drains installed at the time of construction are prone to premature failure,” Sutton said.
-These drains are meant to offer long-term peace of mind, but he said he has seen footing drains that were blocked with roots, clogged with sediment or physically crushed within five to 10 years of construction.
+Weak footing drains: “Footing drains installed at the time of construction are prone to premature failure,” Sutton states.
+These drains are meant to offer long-term peace of mind, but he has seen footing drains blocked with roots, clogged with sediment or physically crushed within five to 10 years of construction.

 Flooded window wells: Window wells without proper drainage can fill with water and overflow through basement windows.

 The “clay bowl” effect: Even on a properly graded property, water may pool around the foundation because digging out the foundation leaves weaker soil around the home.
-Sutton warns that back-filled soil around the foundation is looser and more easily penetrated than the “virgin” soil outside the construction area that remains compacted and tightly packed.
+Sutton warns that back-filled soil around the foundation is looser and more easily penetrated than the “virgin” soil outside the construction area, which remains compacted and tightly packed, like a clay bowl.

 Sump pump failure: If you have a sump pump to keep water out of the basement during heavy rains, this backup system needs its own backup system.
-“Without a secondary backup pump and, preferably, a DC battery-powered backup unit that functions in the event of a power outage, a homeowner can still experience a wet basement,” Sutton said.
-He adds that sump pumps need dedicated plugs, and a professional electrician should check the wiring.
-The whole system should also be inspected and cleaned out once a year.
+“Without a secondary backup pump and, preferably, a DC battery-powered backup unit that functions in the event of a power outage, a homeowner can still experience a wet basement.”
+Sutton advises that sump pumps need dedicated plugs, and a professional electrician should check the wiring.
+Have the whole system inspected and cleaned out annually.

-What to Do After Finding a Foundation Leak
+Q. What Should I Do After Finding a Foundation Leak?

-• Check for submerged wiring and appliances before stepping into a pool to water that could be carrying an electric current.
-“Personal safety is always first, so make sure you’re not going to get electrocuted,” Sherman said.
+• Check for submerged wiring and appliances before stepping into a pool of water that could be carrying an electric current.
+“Personal safety is always first, so make sure you’re not going to get electrocuted,” Sherman cautions.

-• Confirm the water is a foundation leak, not a broken pipe or sewage backup (in which case, you need a plumber).
+• Confirm the water is a foundation leak, not a broken pipe or sewage backup (in which case, you'll need to find an emergency plumber).

 • If the basement is flooded, call a remediation company first, then find a waterproofing company to prevent a repeat incident.